Suitable for those who have a rental car. Meet us on-location and join a chilling ice caving adventure.

 On rare occasions, dramatic changes to the look of an ice cave can occur overnight even in the middle of winter.
 Strong rain, a sudden heat wave, or strong geothermal activity can cause a flood that will reshape a cave completely.
 Direct sunlight, rain, snow, and normal daily temperature changes also slowly affect the shape of the caves slightly, day by day.

 It is most likely that the ice cave that you saw in November will look completely different at the end of the very same season or even after just a few weeks.
-This is the reason why the photos for ice cave tours cannot show the actual conditions accurately, it is simply not possible to go and take new photos every day.
+This is the reason why photos for ice cave tours actually might show a “different” cave than what you see on the tour day, as it’s simply not possible to go and take new photos every day.

 The caves are constantly changing and this process is exclusively controlled by Mother Nature.
 Like a snowflake, every ice cave is special and has a unique size, ice texture, and light conditions.
 Whatever shape it takes, a glacial ice cave is always shockingly beautiful.
-This is something you can truly see only once in a lifetime because whenever you come back, you probably will not be able to see the same ice cave again!
+This is something you can truly see only once in a lifetime because whenever you come back, you probably will never see the same ice cave again!

 The reason why we perceive snow as white is that it contains a lot of air.
 When light hits those air pockets, they act like a million tiny mirrors that scatter the full spectrum of light in every direction.
 This is what we see as white.

 Glacial ice begins its life as snow.
-Over decades and centuries, the snow builds up and dense ice is formed by the compression of the snow under its own immense weight.
-This results in the air bubbles between the ice crystals being pushed out of the ice.
+Over decades and centuries, the snow builds up, and the compression of snow under its own immense weight forms dense ice.
+Furthermore, air bubbles between the ice crystals are pushed out of the ice.
 Without the air bubbles, the white light is not scattered.

-Inside the ice, the absorption of red light is six times higher than the blue spectrum.
+Within the ice, the absorption of red light is six times higher than the blue spectrum.
 The deeper the light travels inside the ice, the more red light it loses along the way.
 Glacial ice can be hundreds or thousands of meters thick so the light can travel a long way through the body of ice.
 A lack of reflected red waves causes our eyes to perceive the color blue.
+By the time the light reaches the ice cave, it’s lost these red waves, resulting in crystalline blue ice.

-With the changeable nature of the ice caves as we just explained, you have probably guessed by now that it is impossible to predict what an ice cave will look like in the next season.
+With the changeable nature of the ice caves, you have probably guessed by now that it is impossible to predict what an ice cave will look like from season to season.
 Late October is the earliest point at which we can tell the location and the outlook of the ice caves for the coming winter season.
-We can, however, generally presume the location of some ice caves.
-Based on many years of experience, we can hope for an impressive outcome at some specific locations.
+However, we can, to an extent, predict the general location of certain ice caves.
+Based on our guides’ many years of experience, we hope for an impressive outcome at some specific locations.

 Vatnajökull is Iceland’s largest glacier and one of the greatest in all of Europe.
 This ice cap covers 8% of the country.
 That makes its great volume an amazing source of innumerable beautiful ice caves.